 SMILE is used to treat nearsightedness.
 In SMILE, a doctor uses a laser to cut a small lenticule (disk) of corneal tissue.
 This tissue is then removed through a very small incision (2 to 4 mm) in the adjacent cornea.
 The reshaped cornea corrects the refractive error in a person with nearsightedness.

-SMILE is similar to LASIK in terms of effectiveness and safety.
+SMILE is similar to LASIK Laser In Situ Keratomileusis (LASIK) Surgical and laser procedures (refractive surgery) can be used to correct the refractive errors nearsightedness, farsightedness, and astigmatism.
+These procedures are commonly used to reshape... read more (laser in situ keratomileusis) in terms of effectiveness and safety.
 However, because SMILE does not create a flap of tissue like in LASIK, flap-related complications (such as flap dislocation) are avoided.
 In addition, because the incision is very small, the risk of dry eye is lower.

 SMILE does carry a slightly higher risk of an intra-operative complication called suction loss.
 However, suction loss, when properly treated, usually does not impair vision.
 Some people cannot undergo other eye surgeries after SMILE.

-For people who are very nearsighted and who are not suitable candidates for laser vision correction, a plastic lens can be placed inside the eye, in front of or behind the iris (phakic IOL implantation).
+For people who have moderate to severe nearsightedness, a plastic lens can be placed inside the eye, in front of or behind the iris (phakic IOL implantation).
 The person's own natural lens is left in place.

 Sometimes the natural lens is removed, and a plastic lens is placed in the lens capsule (clear lensectomy with IOL implantation).
 This is the same procedure as cataract surgery, but there is no cataract or cloudy lens.
 Clear lensectomy with IOL implantation may be better for people with severe farsightedness who are over age 40.
-Because these techniques require that an opening is made in the eye, there is a very small risk (but significantly higher than for LASIK) of severe infection inside the eye.
-Clear lensectomy should usually be avoided in young people who are very nearsighted because they have an increased risk of detachment of the retina after surgery.
+Because these techniques require that an opening be made in the eye, there is a very small risk (but significantly higher than for LASIK) of severe infection inside the eye.
+Clear lensectomy is often avoided in young people who are very nearsighted because they have an increased risk of detachment of the retina Detachment of the Retina Detachment of the retina is separation of the retina (the transparent, light-sensitive structure at the back of the eye) from the underlying layer to which it is attached.
+People notice a sudden... read more after surgery.

 INTACS are used for people with mild nearsightedness and minimal astigmatism.
 Small plastic arc-shaped segments are implanted into the middle layer of the cornea near its outer edge.
 The plastic arcs change the shape of the cornea to improve focus.
 Because no tissue is removed during the procedure, the INTACS procedure can be reversed by removing the small plastic segments.